 If you extend your term, you may see your monthly payment decrease, but your total interest payments will increase.

 On the other hand, if borrowers choose to refinance with a private lender, they may qualify for a lower interest rate, thus saving money over the term of the loan.
 They could also opt for lower monthly payments by extending their loan term.
-But as mentioned above, you may pay more interest over the life of the loan if you refinance with an extended term.
+But they may pay more interest over the life of the loan if they refinance with an extended term.

 Possible Disqualification from Federal Repayment Programs

-Refinancing federal student loans with a private lender disqualifies you from federal repayment programs, including the Public Service Loan Forgiveness Program (PSLF) and income-driven repayment plans.
+Refinancing federal student loans with a private lender means you lose access to federal repayment programs, including the Public Service Loan Forgiveness Program (PSLF) and income-driven repayment plans.

-Borrowers will also be disqualified from federal benefits such as forbearance and deferment options, which allow qualifying borrowers to pause payments in the event of financial hardship.
+Borrowers will also be disqualified from federal benefits such as student loan forbearance and deferment options, which allow qualifying borrowers to pause payments in the event of financial hardship.

-Some private lenders may have hardship programs in place, but policies are determined by individual lenders.
+Some private lenders may offer their own hardship programs, but policies are determined by individual lenders.

-Consolidating or refinancing student loans are terms that are thrown around interchangeably, but they actually apply to two different types of loans.
+Consolidating or refinancing student loans are terms that are used interchangeably, but they actually apply to two different types of loans.
 A federal student loan consolidation is when you combine federal loans through a Direct Consolidation Loan.
-This is done by the U.S. Department of Education only.
-A student loan refinance, on the other hand, allows you to combine private and/or federal loans into one new loan and is done by a private lender; while this does effectively “consolidate” your loans, it’s different in some key ways from federal student loan consolidation.
-Below are some differences and similarities between refinancing and consolidating student loans.
+This is done by the U.S. Department of Education.

 Key Takeaways